Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has recorded 57 hits with 13 doubles, a triple, a home run and 29 walks.
-He has driven in 17 runs with nine stolen bases.
+- Steven Kwan has 58 hits with 13 doubles, a triple, a home run, 29 walks and 17 RBI.
+He's also stolen nine bases.

 Kwan Recent Games